Characterisation of Log-Convex Decay in Non-Selfadjoint Dynamics: Introduction

-First of all this shows how the \emph{short-time} behaviour at $t=0$ is specifically controlled by $\nu(A)$, the numerical range of $A$, and not by its spectrum $\sigma(A)$ (whereas the crude decay estimate $h(t)\le Ce^{-t\underline\sigma}$ for $t\to\infty$ is given by the spectral abscissa $\underline\sigma=\inf\Re\sigma(A)$ of $A$ in case $A^*=A\ge0$).
-Secondly, the \emph{global} behaviour of the height $h(t)$ is expressed in its strict decrease and strict convexity: even if $A$ has eigenvalues in $\C\setminus\R$, as may be the case, they do not induce oscillations in the \emph{size} of the solution $e^{-tA}u_0$ for such $A$.
-Indeed, this is ruled out by strict convexity, which therefore can be seen as a stiffness in the decay of $h(t)$.
+Secondly, the \emph{global} behaviour of the height $h(t)$ is expressed in its strict decrease and strict convexity: even if $A$ has eigenvalues in $\C\setminus\R$, as may be the case, they do not induce oscillations in the \emph{size} of the solution $e^{-tA}u_0$ for such $A$---this is ruled out by strict convexity, which thus can be seen as a stiffness in the decay of $h(t)$.

-The present paper generalises the results in three ways: First the restriction to variational generators $-A$ is removed.
-Indeed, monotone decay $h(t)\searrow0$ for $t\to\infty$ results by assuming that $A$ is barely better than accretive (i.e.\ $m(A)\ge0$) by requiring the numerical range to be contained in the open right half-plane,
+The present paper generalises the above-mentioned results of \cite{ChJo18,ChJo18ax} in three ways: First the restriction to variational generators $-A$ is completely removed.

-It seems appropriate to call $A$ a \emph{positively accretive} operator, when it has the property \eqref{C+-id}.
-This is a milder condition on $A$ than strict accretivity, i.e.\ $m(A)>0$, used by Kato \cite{Kat95}.

 Secondly, the additional assumption that $A$ is hyponormal is replaced by the weaker condition that $A$ satisfies the following for vectors $x\in D(A^2)$ such that $|x|=1$,